jeetusb/heptagon/README.md

 ## Mongo Server side Javascript to flip hidden/secondary replica.

-This mongo server side script will change mongo secondary node to **hidden replica** if **replication lag** is greater than the defined **replication lag threshold** and will bring hidden replica again to secondary in vice versa case.
+This mongo server side script will change mongo secondary node to **hidden replica** in case if there is a **replication lag** greater than the defined **replication lag threshold** and will bring hidden replica back to secondary node in vice versa case.

 # Use Case